LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

 call any imported or inherited predicate definition.
 This control construct may be used within objects and categories.
-When combined with :term:`static binding`, this control construct allows imported and inherited predicates to be called with the same performance of local predicates.
+When combined with :term:`static binding`, this control construct allows imported and inherited predicates to be called with the same performance as local predicates.
 As with the message sending control constructs, the ``(^^)/1`` call simply fails when the predicate is declared but not defined (as per the :term:`closed-world assumption`).